haugene/docker-transmission-openvpn/docs/config-options.md

 _Note_: By default, stdout is what container engines read logs from.
 Set this to true to have Transmission logs in commands like `docker logs` and `kubectl logs`.
 OpenVPN currently only logs to stdout.

+### Open files limit

+Transmission needs one file descriptor per peer plus data, resume and log files.
+To avoid `Too many open files` errors, the container raises the open-files (`nofile` / `RLIMIT_NOFILE`) soft limit for the Transmission daemon before starting it.

+By default it raises the soft limit to the container's hard limit.
+You can override the target value with the `OPEN_FILES_LIMIT` environment variable, e.g. `OPEN_FILES_LIMIT=1048576`.
+Only the soft limit is ever touched - the hard limit assigned by the runtime is left alone and acts as the ceiling; see the [FAQ entry](faq.md#unable_to_save_resume_file_too_many_open_files) for how to raise it.

 ### Custom scripts

 If you ever need to run custom code before or after Transmission is executed or stopped, you can use the custom scripts feature.